zeromq/netmq/README.md

 We need help, so if you have good knowledge of C# and ZeroMQ just grab one of the issues and add a pull request.
 We are using [C4 process](http://rfc.zeromq.org/spec:16), so make sure you read this before.

-Some of the areas we need help with:

-* Testing with libzmq (original zeromq library) in version 2.2 and 3.2.
-* Porting tests from ZeroMQ to c#.
-* Documenting the High Level API using C# style comments
-* Testing IPv6
-* Compiling on Mono and run on linux
-* Creating another High Level API which is the same as CLRZMQ
+Regarding coding stanard, we are using C# coding styles, to be a little more specific, we are using camelCase for variables and members (with m_ prefix) and CamelCase for methods, classes and constants.
+Make sure you are using Keep Spaces and 2 for tab and indent size.

 You can also help us by:

 * Joining our [mailing list](https://groups.google.com/d/forum/netmq-dev?hl=en) and be an active member
 * Writing tutorials in the github wiki
-* Writing about the project in your blog
+* Writing about the project in your blog (and add a pull request with a link to your blog at the bottom of this page)

 ## Mailing list